About Marianne Simonin

-My first love as a child was music, followed by spirituality and Art.
-As young as the age of three I often remember sitting at home, motionless, gazing towards the sky or the unknown for a long time while my mother listened to classical music or opera.
-Sometimes I would also draw or cut figures out of coloured paper while tuning in to my own "divine connections", entering a world that felt more real to me than reality.
-These moments remain precious in my heart as they became the foundation of my whole approach to life, intuitively knowing that the energy of the Universe is much greater than we can conceive with our limited awareness.
+My first love as a child was music, spirituality and Art.
+As young as the age of three I often remember sitting at home, motionless, gazing towards the unseen for a long time while my mother listened to classical music or opera.
+Sometimes I would also draw or cut figures out of coloured paper while tuning in to my own 'Divine connection', entering a world that felt more real to me than reality.

 By the age of seven I felt naturally drawn towards poetry and often spoke to myself in poetic language while walking or cycling through the French countryside.
-Inspired by Nature or by my own emotions I would create simple rhymes and repeat them on my way to school like little mantras.
+Inspired by Nature or by my emotions I would create simple rhymes and repeat them on my way to school like little mantras.

 Around the age of fifteen a friend gave me a book on Yoga, some of the asanas looked intriguing but it was reading about the philosophy that created a greater impact on my mind.
 I embraced its concepts quite easily because it was reflecting what I always felt and experienced on a personal level.
 At that time I never imagined that I would become a yoga teacher, I just wanted to be an artist and a traveler, my gypsy soul always drawn to foreign lands.